queryluke/masseffect-5e-data/data/traits/cybernetic-augmentation.md

 __Overclock Unit__.
 You can activate your muscular augments for a burst of speed.
 When you move on your turn in combat, you can double your speed until the end of the tum.
-Once you use this trait, you can't use it again until you recharge the unit by moving 0 meters on one of your turns.
+Once you use this trait, you can't use it again until you recharge the unit by moving <me-distance length="0" /> on one of your turns.

 __Peak Fitness__.
 You have proficiency in either the Acrobatics or Athletics skill.